 The University Cashier is responsible receiving and safeguarding all payments and deposits made to the University.
 This includes payments for registration fees, housing, parking permits and citations, transcripts, donations, rental fees, and other miscellaneous payments.

-The Cashiers Office is located in the Goodrich Hall, Room 101.
+The Cashiers Office is located in Richardson Hall.
 Cashier hours are 8:30am to 5:00pm, Monday through Friday.